-Stay tuned for Part 2 of this series that will cover Orin's experiences from Camp Mackall to Fort Benning, then Camp Polk and finally Camp Stoneman before the 511th headed overseas to New Guinea.
-Part 3 will discuss the Leyte and Luzon campaigns as well as Orin's mortal wounding on February 11, 1945 during the Battle for Manila.
+Stay tuned for Part 2 of this series that will cover Orin's experiences from Camp Mackall to Fort Benning, then Camp Polk and finally Camp Stoneman.
+Part 3 will discuss the regiment's time on New Guinea before they fought their bloody campaign on Leyte.
+Part 4 will cover the Luzon campaign as well as Orin's mortal wounding on February 11, 1945 during the Battle for Manila.

 To learn more about Colonel Orin D. Haugen and his historic regiment and the intrepid men who fought in it, you can order Jeremy C. Holm's new book, WHEN ANGELS FALL: From Toccoa to Tokyo, The 511th Parachute Infantry Regiment in World War II by visiting our online store or purchasing a copy wherever books are sold.